Cray-HPE/docs-csm/troubleshooting/known_issues/discovery_job_not_creating_redfish_endpoints.md

 - Only applicable to an Air Cooled NodeBMC or RouterBMC.

 ## Symptoms
-- The MAC address for the BMC in HSM has a IP and component id.
+- The MAC address for the BMC in HSM has an IP and component id.
 - The BMC is pingable.
 - There is no RedfishEndpoint for the BMC in HSM.